 The school’s decision to push children with Special Educational Needs [SEN] through an unmodified curriculum is unusual and we strongly advise prospective parents to think carefully before shortlisting The American School of Dubai for such children.

 Finally, values.
 It’s the last, but absolutely not least part of the American School of Dubai equation.
 ASD Core Values – Compassion, Excellence, Integrity, Respect and Responsibility are empowered and brought to life throughout every aspect of each child’s development – they are not a bolt on but intrinsic.
 And it really shows in the whole child development it provides for all its children and the rounded, creative, thoughtful and responsible young men and women that graduate.

-The American School of Dubai is a genuinely outstanding school – for some children.
+The American School of Dubai is a genuinely outstanding school and one of the most inspiring in the UAE – for some children.